hinak1/MS3Contact_Api/README.md

 # starting up a container
 docker run -p 8080:8080 swagger_server
->>>>>>> 445b7de85ae2bf2ac8f7c7e9bb25586a54a5b326

 ```
 # Testing
-Import the postman collection in postman client
+Import the postman collection in postman client.
 Postman collection file is placed in \MS3Contact_Api\PostmanTestCollection folder
-Test collection contains requests for all operations with default request params
+Test collection contains requests for all operations with default request parametres